-Non-point contaminant sources, such as agricultural application of nutrients (see Chapter 4 for a detailed discussion) and road salt, are also important and the subject of several studies.
+Non-point contaminant sources, such as agricultural application of nutrients (see Chapter 4 for a detailed discussion) and road salt (see Granato et al., 2015 for review of various chloride sources to groundwater), are also important and the subject of several studies.
 Chloride attributed to the application of road salt has been found in streams at levels above acute and chronic toxicity levels, including at times (e.g., summer) when groundwater would be the dominant contributor of water (Corsi et al., 2010).
 A review of previous studies contained in Howard and Maier (2007) found several examples where groundwater and springs in the Toronto, Ontario area have 100s to 1000s of mg/L of chloride and as high as 14,000 mg/L at one location near a highway.
-Road salt inputs with groundwater to streams have also been noted for the Frenchman's Bay watershed near Pickering, Ontario (Meriano, et al., 2009; Eyles and Meriano, 2010) and at sites in northern municipalities of the U.S. (e.g., Milwaukee, Wisconsin) (Corsi et al., 2010).
+Road salt inputs with groundwater to streams have also been noted for the Frenchman's Bay watershed near Pickering, Ontario (Meriano, et al., 2009; and Eyles and Meriano, 2010) and at sites in northern municipalities of the U.S. (e.g., Milwaukee, Wisconsin) (Corsi et al., 2010).
 Such indirect groundwater inputs via discharge to streams flowing to the Great Lakes ultimately contribute to the increasing chloride concentrations and mass loading that have been observed in each of the Great Lakes (Chapra et al., 2009).